Nyandwi/algorithms/concepts/dynamic-programming.md

 ```
 ```
 fib_bottom(120)
-8670007398507948658051921
+5358359254990966640871840
 ```

-* **What we are doing above:** As usual, if n is 0 or 1, its fibonacci number is 1.
+* **What we are doing above:** As usual, if n is 0 or 1, its fibonacci number is n.
 We start with assigning 0 to variable `a` and 1 to `b` as the simplest cases.
 Then at every step all the way to n, we find `c` as sum of `a` and `b`(c is like the fibonacci of i but we are not using i), `update a with b` and `update b with c`.

 * The runtime of the algorithm is `O(n)` for looping through the list `range(n)`.
 Finding `fib_bottom(120)` also takes a fraction of milliseconds.